nervosnetwork/rfcs/rfcs/0021-ckb-address-format/0021-ckb-address-format.md

 0 | 1 | 2 | 3 | Pk_Cipher_h | Pk_Alice_h | Pk_Bob_h
 ```

-**Notice**: The multisig lock code also support [valid since parameter][multisig_code].
-Users could append a uint64 format since parameter to multisig script hash to setup cell lock period.
-The [RFC-0017][RFC0017] shows what the valid since means.
-To use this feature, we combine the 160 bits multisig script hash with 64 bits since variable, together as lock script arg.
-However, to keep address independent form time related variables, we don't encode the 64 bits since variable into address format.
-So **the multisig short address specification only cover first 20 bytes multisig script hash parameter, and simply ignore the following 8 bytes since parameter of lock script arg**.

 ### Full Payload Format

 Full payload format directly encodes all data field of lock script.